5 Reasons Why Your Houston Website Traffic Is Down

 Explore Google Trends to see and find out about trending keywords and what might have happened to the once-popular keywords.
 Google Search Console Search might also help you see what the end-user sees about your website.
 As mentioned earlier, the online world is always evolving and calls for the same from you.
 Growing with it will help you maintain a healthy traffic stream and also remain relevant in the field.

 3. Poor Content

 If you have been around for some time, you then most definitely remember the Google Panda update that sent many websites parking.
-Many of these websites suffered because they had published poor content, some of which wasn’t relevant to the context.
+Many of these websites suffered because they had published poor content, some of which weren’t relevant to the context.
 Google has never stopped releasing updates to ensure consumers get the best experiences and relevant info from their queries online.
 That said, you need to look for ways to improve or even update content on your website to suit your consumer needs.
 Here are a few questions to ask yourself before taking these measures.

 - Is anybody searching for my content?

 - Does it answer their questions?